How to start an online business in Botswana with local e-commerce tools Lephutshi

 Growth of digital commerce and mobile payments

-Thanks to widespread use of Orange Money, MyZaka, and Ecocash, Botswana consumers are comfortable transacting online.
-This opens up opportunities for new online shops, service providers, and e-learning platforms.
-A World Bank study highlights how digital skills are powering economic inclusion across Sub-Saharan Africa.
+Thanks to widespread use of Orange Money, MyZaka, and eWallet, Botswana consumers are comfortable transacting digitally.
+This opens up opportunities for new online business ideas in Botswana, ranging from e-learning platforms to niche retail shops.
+A World Bank study highlights how digital skills are powering economic inclusion across Sub-Saharan Africa, and Botswana is at the forefront of this shift.

 Challenges and opportunities for small businesses